-For building and operating a port on DBFOT basis, a precise policy and regulatory framework is being spelt out in this Model Concession Agreement (MCA).
+For building and operating port terminals on DBFOT basis, a precise policy and regulatory framework is being spelt out in a Model Concession Agreement (MCA).
 This framework addresses the issues which are typically important for limited recourse financing of infrastructure projects, such as mitigation and unbundling of risks; allocation of risks and rewards; symmetry of obligations between the principal parties; precision and predictability of costs and obligations; reduction of transaction costs; force majeure; and termination.
-It also addresses other important concerns such as user protection, independent monitoring, dispute resolution and financial support from the Government.
+It also deals with other important concerns such as user protection; transparent and fair procedures; and financial support from the Government.